Select from the frequently asked questions below

 - The conditions for Hardy-Weinberg equilibrium are unlikely to be met in real populations.

-Describes three of the four forces of evolution: mutation, gene flow, and genetic drift.
+- There are four forces of evolution: mutation, gene flow, genetic drift, and natural selection.

 - Gene flow occurs when individuals move into or out of a population.

 - Genetic drift is a random change in allele frequencies that occurs in a small population.

 - Natural selection will be discussed in the "Natural Selection" concept in the next section of the book.